 The western landscape in general and forests, in particular, tend to be my favorite subjects.
 The sensory stimulation these scenes provide speak to me on a primal level and invite me to attempt to share my feelings through my images.

 My reason for being is to show my viewer something he or she would not have seen on their own.
-This unique viewpoint may be the result of perfect timing, an optimal play of light or a unique composition.
+This unique viewpoint may be the result of perfect timing, an optimal play of light and shadow, or a unique composition.
 Using a selection of lenses and a variety of points of view, I attempt to establish relationships between various elements within the frame.
 Whatever the technique employed, art requires that a subject is treated in an individual way or that the artist captures a once-in-a-lifetime slice of time to share with the viewer.

 My job as an artist is, at the very least, to create a two-dimensional representation of my subject that generates some type of emotional response by the viewer.
 At best, I would like my viewer to experience the same emotional response that I had and that caused me to record the scene in the first place.
 I must then be able to reproduce the scene with a high degree of craftsmanship and skill so that my original experience can be shared and experienced repeatedly by others for an extended period of time.